 - We want to promote and utilize conservation farming practices to improve water quality and soil health in Sandusky County/Western Lake Erie Basin.
 By promoting conservation programs and practices we can help reduce runoff of sediment/nutrients from farm land and urban areas that could potentially end up in our water way.

 - We want to promote, implement and improve drainage and water quality on agricultural lands.
 Design tile plans for land owners/producers as needed.

 We envision a county that provides adequate drainage for both rural and urban residents at the same time ensures water and soil quality.
-Because in order to provide food and health for future generation and also to insure a robust environment, we must protect our valuable natural recourses for further generations.
+Because in order to provide food and health for future generations and also to ensure a robust environment, we must protect our valuable natural resources.

-To promote and enhance the efficient use of our natural resources and the preservation of our enviroment.
+To promote and enhance the efficient use of our natural resources and the preservation of our environment.